TanushLukha/Civil_Unrest_Prediction/README.md

 If you use this work, please cite:

-Aditya Sharma, "Real-World Event Prediction via Multimodal Transformers", 2025.
+Tanush Lukha, "Real-World Event Prediction via Multimodal Transformers", 2026.